akhenry/openmct-yamcs/README.md

 This is a fast moving project and we do our best to support and test what we test and support.

 * Supported NodeJS available in our package.json's `engine` key.
-* Minimum Supported Open MCT version in our package.json's `peerDependencies` key.
+* Minimum Supported Open MCT version in our package.json's `optionalDependencies` key.
 * Minimum YAMCS Version support follows [YAMCS QuickStart](https://github.com/yamcs/quickstart)

 If you encounter an issue with our documented compatibility, please file a [GitHub issue](https://github.com/akhenry/openmct-yamcs/issues/new/choose)